-Volvo Space is a container-sized object that can fly like a large quadcopter, ride over water like a speedboat, and travel on the road like a other "lounge" vehicle concepts that we have seen.
+Volvo Space is a container-sized object that can fly like a large quadcopter, ride on water like a speedboat, and travel on the road like a other "lounge" vehicle concepts that we have seen.

 An ambitious design that explores the boundaries of the 'modular' transport of the future.